ch-sa/labelCloud/docs/index.md

 ## Import & Export Options
 labelCloud is built for a versatile use and aims at supporting all common point cloud file formats and label formats for storing 3D bounding boxes.
 The tool is designed to be easily adaptable to multiple use cases.
+The welcome dialog will ask for the most common parameters (mode, classes, export format).

-To change the settings, simply edit the corresponding line in the `config.ini` (see [Configuration](configuration.md)) for a description of all parameters).
+For more configuration, edit the corresponding fields in `labels/_classes.json` for label configuration or `config.ini` for general settings (see [Configuration](configuration.md)) for a description of all parameters).

 ### Supported Point Cloud Formats